luggage66/boilerplate/README.md

 I use the node.js convention of the NODE_ENV environment variable, so set that if you want to enable production optimizations (like minimizing)

 `NODE_ENV=production webpack` - build a client w/ minimizing and compression

-## TODO:

-* Make a single-terminal workflow, using webpack-dev-middleware